oswinrodrigues/tdd-cpp/notes/chapter-02.md

 - Implicit premises can be made more direct with precondition asserts.
     - Use sparingly.
 Often, meaningful naming is simpler and just as effective.
     - Sometimes, other tests already confirm said preconditions.
 But also better to be explicit.
 Use judgement.
+- Some tests don't care about absolute values, just relative.
+Remember, tests validate behaviour not values.
+    - e.g. checking that two differnet inputs result in the same output.
+Don't care what that output itself is.

 ## Tips